background

 mental health

-What is Time OCD Assessment?
+What is a Time OCD (Chronophobia) Assessment?

 Time OCD, a subtype of Obsessive-Compulsive Disorder (OCD), involves persistent distress and preoccupation with time-related concerns.
 Individuals might excessively worry about specific times, fear missing appointments, or experience extreme discomfort if routines are disrupted.
 The assessment entails evaluating the frequency and intensity of time-related obsessions and compulsions, their impact on daily functioning, and associated distress.
 A mental health professional typically conducts interviews and questionnaires to diagnose and determine appropriate treatment, often utilizing Cognitive Behavioral Therapy (CBT) and exposure therapy to address these obsessions and compulsions, enhancing the individual’s quality of life and reducing the grip of Time OCD.